-As at December 31, 2022, the total outstanding obligation of PGC is P3.155 billion, broken down as follows:
+As at December 31, 2022, the total outstanding obligation of PGC is ₱3.155 Billion, broken down as follows: Particulars Deferred cash payment PGC Debenture bonds Total Principal 300,000,000 2,813,170,775 3,113,170,775 Interest 1,504,110 40,625,430 42,129,540 301,504,110 2,853,796,205 3,155,300,315

-Particulars Deferred cash payment PGC Debenture bonds Total Principal 300,000,000 2,813,170,775 3,113,170,775 Interest 1,504,110 40,625,430 42,129,540 301,504,110 2,853,796,205 3,155,300,315 d.
-Receivables - CB/CA account represents premium contributions and loan payments collected by accredited banks and agents but not yet remitted to SSS.
+- c.
+Contribution and premium receivable represents accrued receivables due for the next month which is the next calendar year following the policy approved by the SSC (see Note 2.12a).
+However, for 2021, accruals were not effected due to non-separability of the MPF from the SSS Contribution which requires IT enhancements.
+Due to the volume of transactions, computation can only be done electronically. - d.
+Receivables CB/CA account represents premium contributions and loan payments collected by accredited banks and agents but not yet remitted to SSS.
 This account is debited upon receipt of collection/remittance data/reports that are electronically transmitted by the CBs/CAs, which are uploaded by the SSS Data Center Operations Department from different CBs/CAs servers and credited for the total remittances appearing in the bank statements.
-The balances of the account were presented net of negative balances totaling P335.212 million and P434.796 million as at December 31, 2022 and 2021, respectively, which are mostly prior years' transactions due to un-submitted valid collection/remittance data/reports.

-e.
-Dividend receivables are cash dividends earned but not yet received on shares of stocks that are held as FA at FVTPL and FA at FVTOCI.

-f.
-Sales contract receivables are contracts arising from deed of conditional sale executed by the SSS with properties under NCAHFS to various buyers of the said properties.

-g.
-Loans to other government corporation refers to loans to NHMFC as mandated under Executive Order (EO) No. 90 to be the major government home mortgage institution whose initial main function was to operate a viable home mortgage market. utilizing long-term funds principally provided by the SSS, the GSIS, and Home Development Mutual Fund (HDMF), to purchase mortgages originated by both the private and public institutions within the Unified Home Loan Program (UHLP) guidelines.
-In accordance with the mandates of EO No. 90, the SSC in its Resolution No. 509 dated August 4, 1988 approved the long-term loans to NHMFC for lowincome SSS members.
-Total loan releases from CY 1988 to CY 1995 amounted to P30.075 billion with total housing loan borrowers/beneficiaries of 135,229.
+The balances of the account were presented net of negative balances totaling ₱335.212 Million and ₱434.796 Million as at December 31, 2022 and 2021, respectively, which are mostly prior years' transactions due to un-submitted valid collection/ remittance data/reports. - e.
+Dividend receivables are cash dividends earned but not yet received on shares of stocks that are held as FA at FVTPL and FA at FVTOCI. - f.
+Sales contract receivables are contracts arising from deed of conditional sale executed by the SSS with properties under NCAHFS to various buyers of the said properties. - g.
+Loans to other government corporation refers to loans to NHMFC as mandated under Executive Order (EO) No. 90 to be the major government home mortgage institution whose initial main function was to operate a viable home mortgage market, utilizing long-term funds principally provided by the SSS, the GSIS, and Home Development Mutual Fund (HDMF), to purchase mortgages originated by both the private and public institutions within the Unified Home Loan Program (UHLP) guidelines.
+In accordance with the mandates of EO No. 90, the SSC in its Resolution No. 509 dated August 4, 1988 approved the long-term loans to NHMFC for low-income SSS members.
+Total loan releases from CY 1988 to CY 1995 amounted to ₱30.075 Billion with total housing loan borrowers/beneficiaries of 135,229.
 In CY 1996, a substantial number of UHLP Portfolio borrowers defaulted in the payment of their loans to NHMFC, thereby causing NHMFC also to default in its payments to SSS.
 To address the deterioration of NHMFC's financial position, a Memorandum of Agreement dated June 5, 1996 was executed by the parties.
-On December 17, 2003, the SSC under Resolution No. 684 approved the restructuring of NHMFC's total obligations of P40.515 billion broken down into: Principal (Low, Mod & High Del) -P27.940 billion, Accrued Interest - P11.961 billion and Penalty - P0.614 billion.
+On December 17, 2003, the SSC under Resolution No. 684 approved the restructuring of NHMFC's total obligations of ₱40.515 Billion broken down into: Principal (Low, Mod & High Del) - ₱27.940 Billion, Accrued Interest ₱11.961 Billion and Penalty - ₱0.614 Billion.
 The interest and penalty were not capitalized during the restructuring and are to be paid after full satisfaction of restructured principal obligation per Restructuring Agreement.

-As at December 31, 2022, the total outstanding obligation of NHMFC is P22.005 billion, broken down as follows:
+As at December 31, 2022, the total outstanding obligation of NHMFC is ₱22.005 Billion, broken down as follows: